-Amy Fallas is a graduate student at Yale University in the Department of History, and specializes in Modern Middle East History.
-Currently, her research focuses on religious history in Egypt during the late nineteenth and twentieth centuries.
-She has lived and studied across the Middle East, including Morocco, Egypt, and Oman.
+Amy Fallas is a PhD student in History at the University of California, Santa Barbara and specializes in Modern Middle East History.
+Her research and writing focuses on religious minorities in Egypt and Lebanon.
+She has lived and studied across the Middle East, including Morocco, Egypt, Lebanon, and Oman.

 Posts By This Author